What's the Problem?

 No recall has been issued for any Maxi-Matic Pressure Cooker to date; however, that doesn't mean you're out of luck if you've been injured.
 Contact the law offices of Schmidt & Clark, LLP, today to learn more about your legal rights.

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Maxi-Matic Lawsuits.
-We are handling individual litigation nationwide and currently accepting new pressure cooker burn injury cases in all 50 states.
+The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in new Maxi Matic Pressure Cooker Lawsuits.
+We are handling individual litigation nationwide and currently accepting new Maxi Matic pressure cooker lawsuits in all 50 states.

-If you or a loved one has been injured by a recalled pressure cooker, you should contact our law firm immediately.
+If you or a loved one has been injured by pressure cooker explosions, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.